Every New Yorker has the right to vote

 You can request an accessible absentee ballot from the Board of Elections

-Request an accessible absentee ballot
+Request an accessible ballot

 See poll sites